API Development

 GraphQL endpoint exposed at http://0.0.0.0:4000/graphql

-docker compose exec web yarn migrate
+docker compose exec web yarn prep-db

 4. Start the frontend